squillaiugis/hono-lambda-sam-example/README.md

-# Hono Lambda SAM Template
+# Hono Lambda SAM Example

-A template project for AWS Lambda + SAM (Serverless Application Model) using the Hono framework.
+A example project for AWS Lambda + SAM (Serverless Application Model) using the Hono framework.
 Build serverless APIs written in TypeScript with integration to AWS Lambda, API Gateway, DynamoDB, and Secrets Manager.

 ## 🚀 Features